Top of page

 Which chemotherapy drug or drugs will I have?

-As well as your chemotherapy drugs you might have other drugs as part of a chemotherapy regimen, for example:
+As well as your chemotherapy drugs, you might have other drugs as part of a chemotherapy regimen, for example:

 You might also have other treatments to help you with the side effects of chemotherapy, for example:

-Am I likely to feel unwell during chemotherapy?
+Will I feel unwell during chemotherapy?

 Why is surgery unlikely to cure my lymphoma?